NatashaMitchko/nerve/README.md

 ```

 #### Challenges
 The information about an individual challenge is stored here.
-Relationships exist between Challenges and Challeenge Categories, Challenges and User Challenges, and extend through relationships to Users and Categories.
+Relationships exist between Challenges and Challeenge Categories, Challenges and User Challenges, and extend to Users and Categories through relationships.

 ```
    Column    |         Type          |                        Modifiers